Human chain formed to help after Pittsburgh bridge collapse

 City officials said the collapse caused a gas leak but the gas has since been shut off.

-Pittsburgh Bureau of Fire Chief Darryl Jones said three or four vehicles were involved in the collapse and there were 10 minor injuries with three brought to the hospital.
-None of the injuries were life-threatening, Jones said.
+At the site of the collapse, Lt.
+Gov. John Fetterman called it “just an awful, surreal scene.”

-At the site of the collapse, Pennsylvania Lt.
-Gov. John Fetterman said “it’s just an awful surreal scene.”
+“I hope it’s a wake-up call to the nation that we need to make these infrastructure investments,” Fetterman said.

-“I hope it’s a wake-up call to the nation that we need to make these infrastructure investments.”
+The scene was reminiscent of the aftermath of an earthquake.
+There was a large crack on the end where the bus was, he said.
+There was also a car upside down in front of the bus.

 Authorities told motorists to avoid the area.